pecknigel/learning-resources/class-notes/semantic-html.md

 It’s all semantics.
 The semantics of a `<dialog>` are that it identifies what the browser should handle as a modal or non-modal dialog box.

-Read more at MDN: [<dialog>: The Dialog Element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog)
+Read more at MDN: [&lt;dialog>: The Dialog Element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/dialog)

 But when we talk about semantics specifically in HTML, rather than in a more general sense, we usually mean elements that are provided for little other than their semantics.
 Always along with grouping whatever is inside them - since it’s always a tree.